 Hello all,

-I left my job on 2nd day itself because of some critical issues and sent resignation mail to HR same day.
-I was in probation period and furnished all joining processes in 2 days.
-I didn\'t take a single penny from company, now they are asking 70,000 for recovery of notice period otherwise they will take legal action against me.
-As 70,000 is big amount which I can\'t pay as of now, please suggest me what to do.
+I left my job on the 2nd day itself because of some critical issues and sent a resignation email to HR on the same day.
+I was in the probation period and completed all the joining processes within 2 days.
+I didn't take a single penny from the company, but now they are asking for 70,000 for the recovery of the notice period; otherwise, they will take legal action against me.
+70,000 is a significant amount that I can't pay right now.
+Please suggest what I should do.

-2. What if they will take any legal action against me.
+2. What would happen if they take legal action against me?

 Thanks